Some customers like to be able to open the widget directly to a specific article or category. The steps for each are quite similar.

 To open the widget to a specific article, you'll need to use two methods:

-Using only the openArticle method will prime the widget to open to a specific article the next time it's opened by your user.
+Using only the openArticle method will prime the widget to open to a specific article the next time it's opened by your reader.

 Similarly, to open the widget to a specific category, you'll need to use two methods: